Inspired by Wes Bos, this page details the things I use to stay productive. Let's dive in.

 This might be the most underrated app ever.
 Windows computers have some handy built-in capabilities for managing your application window placement, but macOS doesn't have that.
-Spectacle gives you keyboard shortcuts for rearranging and resizing your windows.
-I will never be able to use a Mac without this app. [website]
+Rectangle gives you keyboard shortcuts for rearranging and resizing your windows, and also gives you "window snapping", where if you drag a window to a certain edge of the screen it will snap to fill part of the screen.
+I will never be able to use a Mac without this app again. [website]

 brew cask install rectangle

 A REST client, used for testing API calls.
-I used to use Postman for a REST client, but I came across Insomnia and it's really great.
+I previously used Postman for a REST client, but I came across Insomnia and it's really great.
 It also has excellent GraphQL support.

 brew cask install insomnia

 I use it for interacting with Mongo databases.
 It's pretty solid.

 I use 1Password for password management across all my devices.
 I pay about $60 a year for a Family Plan because it gives me shared folders so my wife and I can both use it for shared logins and also keep our own logins separate.

-- I have two 23" HP monitors mounted on monitor arms mounted to a really nice sit/stand desk that I didn't pay for.
+- I have two 23" monitors mounted on monitor arms to a sit/stand desk that I didn't pay for.

 - My laptop (15" MBP) sits beneath the two monitors, centered on the desk.